-Requirements for Building CN Maps
+Requirements for building CN maps.

-Manually acquiring even small maps by ssTEM requires Herculean effort and high technical skill [21].
-The goldstandard for such mapping has long been the Caenorhabditis elegans (C. elegans) ssTEM reconstruction project [46-50] where over 300 neurons, over 6,000 synapses, and nearly 900 gap junctions were traced through several instances of 1,000-2,000 section series, initially aligned and manually marked-up using the cinematographic method of Levinthal and Ware [51] developed in the early 1970s.
-While the actual build and analysis times are not available, we will show that a typical vertebrate brain canonical volume (see below) involves one to three orders of magnitude more connections and vastly more complex topology, since most of the C. elegans sections involve tracing linear tracts.
+Manually acquiring even small maps by ssTEM requires Herculean effort, high technical skill [21].
+The gold-standard for such mapping has long been the Caenorhabditis elegans (C. elegans) ssTEM reconstruction project [46,47,48,49,50] where over 300 neurons, over 6000 synapses and nearly 900 gap junctions were traced through several instances of 1000-2000 section series, initially aligned and manually marked-up using the cinematographic method of Levinthal and Ware [51] developed in the early 1970's.
+While the actual build and analysis times are not available, we will show that a typical vertebrate brain canonical volume (see below) involves 1-3 orders of magnitude more connections and vastly more complex topology, since most of the C. elegans sections involve tracing linear tracts.
 The brute force manual method is simply impractical for building CN maps of more complex neural systems.

-Three essential factors in building CN maps are (1) proper resolution, (2) statistical coverage, and (3) complete classification.
+Three essential factors in building CN maps are (i) proper resolution, (ii) statistical coverage and (iii) complete classification.

-Resolution must be sufficient to unambiguously identify synaptic contacts and gap junctions [21] but not so high as to be unmanageable: nominally 2 nm/pixel.
-This yields synaptic vesicles spanned by 8-10 pixels that are robust for circuitry tracing.
+Resolution must be sufficient to unambiguously identify synaptic contacts and gap junctions [21] but not so high as so be unmanageable: nominally 2 nm/pixel.
+This yields synaptic vesicles spanned by 8-10 pixels which are robust for circuitry tracing.

 Coverage scales with neuronal diversity and density: a canonical region must be sampled.
-We define two coverage units (Figure 2).
+We define two coverage units (Fig. 2).
 A canonical tile is bounded by the Voronoi domain (see Reese [11]) of the rarest neuronal element in a cellular array.
-In retina, this might be the dopaminergic
+In retina, this might be the dopaminergic polyaxonal cell [52] or OFF $\alpha$ GCs [5].
+A slightly larger element is the canonical field, bounded by three somas (in planar systems such as retina) or four somas (in brain volumes) of the sparsest neuronal class.
+This ensures inclusion of multiple somas of all element